krakend/krakend-documentation/backends/martian.md

 With the configuration above, whenever a request is made to the backend, the `Authorization` header is added automatically.

 ### Header ID
-The `header.Id` is a modifier that sets a header `X-Krakend-Id` with a **unique identifier (UUID)** for the request.
+The `header.Id` is a modifier that sets a header with a **unique identifier (UUID)** for the request.
+The default name of the header is `X-Krakend-Id` but it can be changed by passing a "header" parameter as per the example below which names the header `X-Request-Id`.
 If for whatever reason, the header already exists, the header is not altered.

 {{< schema data="modifier/martian.json" property="header.Id" >}}